EFForg/design/animations.md

 #### DON'T:
 Forget about these considerations :)
 #### DO:
 + Write alt-text for your animations!
 Really!
-See our tips for writing alt-text [here].
+Alternative text is used by screen readers, search engines, and when the image cannot be loaded.
+By adding alt-text you improve accessibility and search engine optimization.
 + Be mindful of epilepsy considerations for animations.
 Count how many flashes you have: Have fewer than 3 flashes in any one second period.
 Source: w3.org/TR/WCAG20/#seizure
 + Be mindful of color contrast.
 Aim for 4.5:1.
 Check webaim.org/resources/contrastchecker if you're unsure of your contrast.
 + Be mindful of text size.
 Make sure that the text is large enough.